yanrivera19/Sink-Oar-Swim/README.md

 ---

 ## Implementation Timeline

+- This is how I had initially planned to build the game:

 - Friday Afternoon & Weekend: Create sprite sheet with all images that I will use in the game.
 Setup project, including getting webpack up and running.
 Spend time getting comfortable with the Canvas API.
 Create classes and see game objects and sprites rendered on screen.